AlohaGames/BigBrother/interface/README.md

 # Interface

-NodeJS application that connect to Arduino Serial Port to receive data and display them on a webpage.
+NodeJS application that connect to Arduino Serial Port to receive data.
+Data are then stored to an InfluxDB database.